daniel-perezb/Aniso_MPM/README.md

 ## Code description

-This is the opensource code for the following papers:
+This is the opensource code for the following works:

 (1) Non-rigid image registration for elastoplastic materials using physics-based simulation, Daniel Perez, Raphael Falque, Alen Alempijevic